OmarJItani/Simultaneous-Localization-and-Mapping/README.md

 # Simultaneous Localization and Mapping

+## Under Construction!

+This project is still in progress.

 ## What is in this repository?

 This repository contains my implementation of FastSLAM algorithm presented in the Probabilistic Robotics book.